 Here are the details:

 The Foundation for Wallingford Swarthmore Schools is acting as a fiduciary - so if you want to write a check, make it out to the Foundation for Wallingford Swarthmore Schools, and put Panthers for Panels on the memo line.
-Or you can donate to the Panthers for Panels gofundme website which went live on April 22 in celebration of Earth Day.
+Or you can donate to the Panthers for Panels gofundme website which went live on April 22 in 2016 in celebration of Earth Day.
 If you go to https://www.gofundme.com/g9rbvdjg donations are transferred to the Foundation on a weekly basis.